mebaysan/Modern-Data-Architecture/README.md

 # Introduction

 I created this repo to simulate modern data architecture by using the tools below.
+Also, [I have written about this topic on Medium](https://mebaysan.medium.com/introduction-to-modern-data-architecture-1236272dd5d5).

 ![Image by Author](./assets/introduction-to-modern-data-architecture.png)